Easy Food Safety Tips

 Regularly Clean Sponges and Dishcloths

-Even your kitchen sponges and dishcloths - the very items that are supposed to help you get rid of lurking germs - can be part of the problem unless you clean them regularly.
+Even kitchen sponges and dishcloths—the very items that are supposed to help you get rid of lurking germs—can be part of the problem unless you clean them regularly.

 Easy Food Safety Tips for Keeping Germs at Bay

-Always eat food while it's hot and refrigerate leftovers promptly.
-Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cold weather, one hour when it's warm.
+Always eat food while it's hot, and refrigerate leftovers promptly.
+Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cold weather and one hour when it's warm.

 Resist the urge to taste-test if you're unsure about something - even a small amount of contaminated food can make you very ill.

 Put dates on leftovers in the fridge so that you can use them within a safe period - usually a few days.
-Determining a food's safety by odor or appearance is risky; spoilage isn't always evident.
+Determining a food's safety by odor or appearance is risky; spoilage is only sometimes evident.

 Finally, wash produce before you eat or cook it to remove surface germs.
 That way, you won't contaminate other surfaces after touching these foods.